-The majority of children with SETBP1 disorder have intellectual disability that can range from mild to moderate to severe.
+The majority of children with SETBP1-HD have intellectual disability that can range from mild to moderate to severe.
 The degree of intellectual disability may be hard to determine at first, because other symptoms may make evaluation difficult.
 Most children experience delays in reaching developmental milestones like sitting up or crawling.
-Speech delays are also common, and can be significant.
-Most children have better receptive language skills, which means that they can understand more information spoken to them than they are able to speak themselves (expressive language skills).
+Speech delays are also common and can be significant.
 The degree of speech difficulty can vary.
 Some children may have problems moving the muscles needed to speak and forming the mouth movements needed to speak (apraxia of speech) while others may not speak at all (nonverbal).

 Additional symptoms include diminished muscle tone (hypotonia) so that infants may appear ‘floppy,’ and, less often, seizures.
 Other children may have increased muscle tone (hypertonia) so that muscles are stiff and hard to move.
 Some individuals may have difficulty planning and processing motor tasks (dyspraxia).
 Motor tasks are those that require the movement and coordination of the muscles.
 Affected individuals may experience fine and gross motor delays.
 Fine motor skills are those that require small movements involving the hands and wrists.
 Gross motor skills are those that require whole body movements and involve large muscles.

-Some individuals with SETBP1 disorder have behavioral issues including attention deficit hyperactivity disorder (ADHD) and autism-like traits such as repetitive behaviors, fixation on objects, anxiety and poor social skills.
+Some individuals with SETBP1-HD have behavioral issues including attention deficit hyperactivity disorder (ADHD) and autism-like traits such as repetitive behaviors, fixation on objects, anxiety and poor social skills.
 Repetitive behaviors can include stereotypic hand movements, which include hand clapping, hand flapping, flicking hands, hand washing, fingers crossing, and frequent hand-to-mouth movements.
 Some children may show aggression or self-injury.
 Sleep disturbances, vision issues, digestive issues, and autism spectrum disorder (ASD) have also been reported in some individuals with SETBP1-HD.